Cancellation-free version of the quantum $K$-theoretic divisor axiom for the flag manifold in the quasi-minuscule case: Abstract

 \section{Abstract}

-We prove a cancellation-free version of the quantum $K$-theoretic divisor axiom for the flag manifold in the quasi-minuscule case.
-Namely, we remove the cancellations from the quantum $K$-theoretic divisor axiom obtained in \cite{LNSX} in the case where the fundametal weight corresponding to the divisor class is quasi-minuscule.
+We prove a cancellation-free version of the quantum $K$-theoretic divisor axiom for the flag manifold in the quasi-minuscule case under some assumptions.
+Namely, we remove the cancellations from the quantum $K$-theoretic divisor axiom obtained in \cite{LNSX} in the case where the fundamental weight corresponding to the divisor class is quasi-minuscule.